google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 3. Sunscreen SPF 30+

-Using oil free broad spectrum sunscreen protects from UV damage and prevents post inflammatory hyperpigmentation (dark marks after acne).
+UV damage and prevents post inflammatory hyperpigmentation (dark marks after acne) can avoid by using oil free broad spectrum sunscreen.

 Night Routine